unicode-org/message-format-wg/spec/registry.md

 > [!NOTE]
 > For example, in ICU4J, the type `com.ibm.icu.util.CurrencyAmount` can be used
 > to set the amount and currency.

 > [!NOTE]
+> The `currency` is only required to be well-formed rather than checked for validity.
+> This allows new currency codes to be defined
+> (there are many recent examples of this occuring).
+> It also avoids requiring implementations to check currency codes for validity,
+> although implementations are permitted to emit _Bad Option_ or _Bad Operand_ for invalid codes.
+> A well-formed currency code matches the regular expression `^[A-Z]{3}$`.

+> [!NOTE]
 > For runtime environments that do not provide a ready-made data structure,